 - provide poor communities with a new source of income

 - Help rehabilitate former mining sites.

 Nickel is the first focus of Agromining Minerals from Plants

 Around the world about 700 plants accumulate minerals in their leaves. (hyperaccumulator).
-The UQ team have found a further 150 plants.
-One species, the tropical Pycnandra acuminata grows in Indonesia and able to accumulate 4% nickel in their leaves, translating to over 300 kg of nickel per hectare per year in harvested biomass.
+The UQ team have identified more than 150 plants.
+The tropical species, Pycnandra acuminate is from Indonesia.
+The species can accumulate up to 4% nickel in the leaves.
+This translates to over 300 kg of nickel per hectare per year in harvested biomass.
 The tree is grown, the branches cropped, then burnt and the ash is then about 40% nickel.